cuspaceflight/FiringPi/README.md

 ## Building and running
 Clone the repo, then manually create the build directory with `mdkir obj`.
-For a local build, use the makefile:
+For a local build on your device or the Pi, use the makefile:
 ```console
 make && ./main
 ```